MoveOnOrg/mop-frontend_deprecated/docs/REFERENCE--environment_variables.md

 LOCAL_CSS                         | Dev only: a theme-giraffe style.css.
 E.g. `http://localhost:3000/styles/main.css`, as served by `gulp watch` in the giraffe repo, so you can change css and/or develop offline. _Default_: Loads css from the mop-static-stage s3 bucket
-AB_TEST_ENABLED                   | When set to an integer, enables AB test FAKE_ANALYTICS                    | Dev only: set to true if window.analytics isnt exposed from backend server
+AB_TEST_ENABLED                   | When set to an integer, enables AB test FAKE_ANALYTICS                    | Dev only: set to true if window.analytics isnt exposed from backend server MOBILE_API_KEY                    | Authorization Key that allows requests to the Revere mobile API MOBILE_FLOW_ID                    | Hash for the Revere flow triggered when a user is signed up for SMS